/cf-plan

 - Chosen approach and rationale

-[parallel]/[sequential]) with specific files and verification steps - Risk assessment and mitigations
+[parallel]/[sequential]) with specific files and verification steps — no placeholders allowed (TBD,TODO,"implement later"are forbidden) - Risk assessment and mitigations

 - Migration & Rollback section (hard mode only) — overall rollback strategy, point of no return, incremental deployment options